MarcoRR/BrokenSignal/README.md

 # BROKEN SIGNAL

-A cyberpunk audio player for the **M5Stack Cardputer**.
-Plays MP3 and M4A files from an SD card with folder navigation and five visual themes.
+Audio player for the **M5Stack Cardputer ADV**.
+Plays MP3 and M4A files from an SD card with folder navigation.

 ![Screenshot](images/BrokenSignal.png)